GalliumOxideFan/BervetData-digitML/README.md

 This project implements a handwritten digit classifier based on Singular Value Decomposition (SVD) and low-rank subspace approximation.
 Each digit class (0–9) is represented by a low-dimensional linear subspace, and classification is performed by minimizing projection residuals.

-The project was developed as a numerical linear algebra mini-project and demonstrates how SVD can be used for image compression, feature extraction, and classification without neural networks.

 ---